-According to the U.S. Bureau of Labor Statistics (www.bls.gov), job options for physical therapy aides is anticipated to increase of 36.3% in the period from 2008-2018.
-This is three times the projected national increase for all occupations.
-In 2008, the median annual salary for physical therapy aides was $24,770.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), job options for physical therapy aides are anticipated to increase by 43% in the period from 2010-2020, which is considered to be much faster than the national average.
+In 2012, the median annual salary for physical therapy aides was $23,880.

 Continuing Education and Certification Information

 By earning an associate's degree in physical therapy, PT aides can advance to become physical therapy assistants.
 According to the American Physical Therapy Association (www.apta.org), there were 233 accredited PT assistant programs at colleges, community colleges and technical schools in the United States as of 2006.

 Although certification is not required for physical therapy aides, physical therapy assistants are required to take and pass the National Physical Therapy Examination (NPTE) for physical therapy assistants, in order to practice.
 Some states require an additional state-administered license or registration examination.
 Certification in CPR and first aid is also often required.